top of page

 4. Collaboration

 Foster a collaborative environment where team members—including animators, storyboard artists, and directors—work in unity.
-This might be obvious, but it can be difficult to achieve, especially in animation.
-Individuals may have differing opinions or tastes, but it must be learnt to make compromises for the best interests of a team and project.
+Although individuals may have differing opinions or tastes, it must be learnt to make compromises for the best interests of a team and project.
 To help with this, regular meetings should be held.
 It matters how this is done as well—avoid dismissing ideas rashly or disallowing others to speak.

 Scrum Framework

-1. Roles: For the sake of organisation, the Scrum framework will delegate the following roles: Product Owner, Scrum Master and Development Team.
-Contextually, this means an animation’s Creative Director who would lead a team towards their subjective definitions of success; a Production Manager and a Creative Supervisor/Lead who would handle planning, collecting details and supporting a team; and the Animators—the main artists of the bunch.
+1. Roles: For organisation, the Scrum framework will delegate the following roles: Product Owner, Scrum Master, and Development Team.
+Contextually, this means an animation’s Creative Director who would lead a team toward their subjective definitions of success; a Production Manager and a Creative Supervisor/Lead who would handle planning, collecting details, and supporting a team; and the Animators—the main artists.

 2. Sprints: Organise work into sprints, with each sprint focusing on delivering a specific component of the animation.
 For example, the first sprint of a brand-new animation project may be scriptwriting, followed by storyboarding.

 3. Daily Stand-Ups: Conduct brief, yet comprehensive meetings daily to discuss progress, identify obstacles, and plan the next steps.
-This is greatly beneficial, especially in identifying blockages/challenges before they impact the performance of the whole project.
+This is greatly beneficial, especially in identifying blockages/challenges.

 4. Sprint Reviews: Hold reviews to assess completed work and retrospectives to discuss improvements for future sprints.
 These should be held at the end of a sprint goal’s agreed date, where members of a team take turns to go over the work they have completed and what they have learnt throughout the sprint.